tjfulle/matmodlab/_sources/user_mats.txt

    Class defining a native type user material

-   .. data:: name
+.. attribute:: NativeMaterial.name

    (required) the name by which it is invoked in the ``Material`` factory method.

-   .. data:: source_files
+.. attribute:: NativeMaterial.source_files

    (optional) - list of model (fortran) source files.

-   .. data:: lapack
+.. attribute:: NativeMaterial.lapack

    (optional) - flag to use lapack when building the source files.

 .. method:: NativeMaterial.__init__()

    Initialize the material.

-   .. method:: setup()
+.. method:: NativeMaterial.setup()

    Checks user input and requests allocation of storage for state dependent variables.
 By the time ``setup`` is called, the user input parameters have been parsed by the base ``MaterialModel`` class and are stored in the ``params`` attribute.  ``setup`` should check the goodness of the material parameters.

    .. method:: update_state(time, dtime, temp, dtemp, energy, density, F0, F1, strain, dstrain, elec_field, user_field, stress, xtra, last=False)